bielsnohr/elm-advent-of-code/notes.md

   It really isn't terribly intuitive.
 The introductory documentation could be much better.

+### Day 6

+- Just parsing a string using sets.
+- Took a bit of time to think how to do this without a loop, and in this case I decided on recursion.

 ### General

 - Debugging is not a great experience in Elm.
 From what I can tell, there is no